This article is going to dive into how to make more money as a nurse.

 6. Get your Advanced Degree

-How to get my advanced degree?
+How do I get my advanced degree?

 7. Change Locations

-Sometimes to make more money as a nurse can be as simple as moving.
+Sometimes, making more money as a nurse can be as simple as moving.

 How do I do this?